 Transporter 1 & 2 A far cry from the class of ‘To Catch a Thief’ – Transporter 1 & 2 sees Jason Statham punch and kick his way across the South of France.
 Notable locations include Cassis, near Marseilles which acted as a key plot location in Transporter 2.
 (More info)

 Jonny English 2 – Rowan Atkinson’s bumbling super spy is back for another movie.
 I’ve only seen the trailer but when the quote is, “let’s go to the South of France” (or somesuch) my ears prick up.
 I’m not saying it will be any good but it will have South of France locations going for it.

 This TV series focuses on the Mayor of Marseille (Gérard Depardieu) as he battles his protégé for control of the city.
 The second series has been released and continues to showcase this beautiful city.
 If you haven’t see it yet, then I do highly recommend watching!

 Expect great drama, skullduggery, South of France sunshine and a fair dose of French naughtiness.

 Riviera (Sky TV)

-Riviera is the latest blockbuster TV series from Sky TV.
+Riviera is the 2017 TV series from Sky TV.
 Set exclusively in the South of France this cinematic TV series focuses on the exploits of a wealthy family and its questionable associations with the underworld.